Xetnus/osm-finder/README.md

 Works best on images with unique intersections.
 If there are any tags you can enter (e.g. bridge=yes, tunnel=yes), you'll decrease the size of the results significantly.

-Feel free to report an issue or create a pull request if you find any bugs.
+This tool is still in early development.
+Please feel free to report issues or create pull requests if you find any bugs.

 Tested on Ubuntu 22.04.1 LTS.